-We might question the accuracy of her narrative or Chaucer's retelling, and if we accept it, then even the wisdom of her actions within it.
+We might question the accuracy of her narrative or Chaucer's retelling, if we accept it, and even the wisdom of her actions within it.
 Again though, it is the nature of her devotion to Christ that we remember, the tacit hope of Christ's imminent return, and the miracles that we will witness and participate in if we but give ourselves over so completely to Christ.

 This mayden bright Cecilie, as hir lif seith, Was comen of Romayns and of noble kynde, And from hir cradel up fostred in the feith Of Crist, and bar his gospel in hir mynde.
 She nevere cessed, as I writen fynde, Of hir preyere and God to love and drede, Bisekynge hym to kepe hir maydenhede.
 And whan this mayden sholde unto a man Ywedded be, that was ful yong of age, Which that ycleped was Valerian...